frk-sandkake/js2_ca_lindasandaker/README.md

-# js2_ca_lindasandaker

-# Workflow - Course Assignment
+# Course assignments in JavaScript2 and Workflow
+Author: Linda Sandaker - School: Noroff VOC Oslo - Year: 2022

-## Goal
+## Goal JavaScript2

-To improve the quality of an existing `project` by establishing useful workflows that make the development process more efficient.

-## Brief

-In order to complete this task, you are given an existing JavaScript project that has:
+Make a social platform with Noroff social API.

 -   API calls to `CRUD` an item
 -   API call to `authenticate` a user

-## How to start 🙋

--   Fork this repo on your GitHub account and start working.
+## Goal Workflow

+To improve the quality of an existing `project` by establishing useful workflows that make the development process more efficient.

 ## How to run the current project ❔❔